The Gray Race: Production and marketing

+Reception

-ReceptionThe Gray Race was released on February 27, 1996 and peaked at #56 on the Billboard 200 album chart.
+The Gray Race was released on February 27, 1996, and peaked at No. 56 on the Billboard 200 album chart.
 It spawned the moderately successful single "A Walk" in the United States.
-In Europe, the album also reached the German charts at #6 as well as earn the group a gold record for sales in Scandinavia.
+In Europe, the album also reached the German charts at No. 6 as well as earn the group a gold record for sales in Scandinavia.
 Then-former and now current guitarist Brett Gurewitz disliked the album, however, and commented that it was "BR's worst-selling record to date" and described it as "uninspired."
 He has since taken that back.